Fundraising

 Ā

 Starting a business can be a daunting task, especially when it comes to funding.
-Fortunately, there are many different types of funding available for startups such as funding from Angel investors, Venture capitalists, Bootstrapping, and Crowdfunding.
+Fortunately, there are many different funding types available for startups such as funding from Angel investors, Venture capitalists, Bootstrapping, and Crowdfunding.

-Let's take a look at the main funding sources together! šŸ™Œ
+Let's take a look at the main funding types together! šŸ™Œ

 1. Angel InvestorsĀ